CGI-FR/LINO/README.md

 ## Installation

-Download the last binary release in your path
+Download the last binary release in your path.

-### Contribute

-### requirement

-- golang
-- git
-- docker
-- venom
-- make

-### Git Hook

-Each commit have to validate the following steps:

-- Lint
-- Unit tests
-- Integration tests

-### devcontainer

-Devcontainer's docker image contains all tools and configuration necessary to contribute for lino project.
-You've to install MS VScode with the plugin remote container.